Revival of the Śivāgama

 Principal Investigator supervises comprehensive review to establish definitive text

-Project MAHEŚA: Phase III
+Project MAHEŚA: Overall outcome

 Creating definitive versions of texts with critical apparatus, variant readings, and scholarly annotations to ensure textual accuracy and authenticity.